stedo880/SmartBatteryManager/README.md

 # Smart Battery Manager

-The `SmartBatteryManager` is an AppDaemon app designed to optimize battery charging by leveraging solar production forecasts, electricity price data, and user-defined parameters.
+The `SmartBatteryManager` is an AppDaemon app for Home Assistant, designed to optimize battery charging by leveraging solar production forecasts, electricity price data, and user-defined parameters.
 It schedules charging tasks to minimize costs and maximize the use of renewable energy.

 ## Features